 Fake News vs. History

 Alexander Heffner is the host of The Open Mind on PBS.
-He has covered American politics, civic life and Millennials for leading newspapers and magazines.
-He founded and edited the first-ever online national student newspapers covering the 2008 presidential campaign and the Obama presidency.
-His work has been profiled in The Washington Post, The New York Times and The Los Angeles Times, and he has lectured at the Newseum, Post-Truth Initiative at University of Sydney and Center for Information and Bubble Studies at University of Copenhagen.
-He directed a civic education initiative for which he taught in under-served New York City classrooms and was the political director for WHRB 95.3 FM.
-A native New Yorker, he is a graduate of Phillips Academy in Andover, Massachusetts and Harvard.
+He has covered American politics, civic life, and Millennials for leading newspapers and magazines.
+His work has been profiled in the Washington Post, the New York Times and the Los Angeles Times, and he has lectured at the Newseum, Post-Truth Initiative at University of Sydney, and Center for Information and Bubble Studies at University of Copenhagen.
+A native New Yorker, he is a graduate of Phillips Academy in Andover, Massachusetts, and Harvard.